mangudai/sublime-text/README.md

 ## Release Notes

+### 0.2.1

+- Allowed identifiers to start with digits.

 ### 0.2.0

 - Separated VS Code and Sublime Text support into two repos as they're becoming quite different.